Render-and-Compare: Cross-View 6 DoF Localization from Noisy Prior: Experiment

 \subsection{Evaluation Results and Analysis}

 The localization results are reported in Table~\ref{tab:localization}.
-Our method substantially outperforms HLoc~\cite{sarlin2019coarse, sarlin2020superglue} and MeshLoc~\cite{panek2022meshloc} by a large margin under all conditions, even we employ the same local features (e.g., SuperPoint(SPP)~\cite{detone2018superpoint}+SuperGlue(SPG)~\cite{sarlin2020superglue} and LoFTR~\cite{sun2021loftr}).
-The results fully demonstrate the capability of our render-and-compare design for camera localization.
+Our method substantially outperforms HLoc~\cite{sarlin2019coarse, sarlin2020superglue} and MeshLoc~\cite{panek2022meshloc} by a large margin under all conditions, even employing the same local features (e.g., SuperPoint(SPP)~\cite{detone2018superpoint}+SuperGlue(SPG)~\cite{sarlin2020superglue} and LoFTR~\cite{sun2021loftr}).
+For instance, in daytime visual localization of UAVs using SPP+SPG for feature matching, the recall of the proposed method at $(25cm, 2^{\circ})$, $(50cm, 5^{\circ})$, and $(100cm, 10^{\circ})$ are 90.8\%, 99.6\%, and 100.0\%, respectively.
+In contrast, the second-ranked MeshLoc achieves only 72.7\%, 80.0\%, and 82.8\%.
+The advantage of our method is more evident for nighttime visual localization of UAVs.
+While other baseline methods essentially fail to localize under the strict $(25cm, 2^{\circ})$ criterion, the proposed method still achieves a localization recall of 90.0\%.

+The results fully demonstrate the capability of our \textit{Render-and-Compare} design for camera localization.
 We attribute the success to the following mechanism: feature matching between real-to-render pairs with similar viewpoints owns overwhelming advantages over read-to-real pairs with distinct perspectives.
-To visually explain this phenomenon, we provide the LoFTR~\cite{sun2021loftr} feature-matching results in Figure~\ref{fig:matches}.
-It is obvious that close synthetic view local matching takes the lead in terms of accuracy and number.
+To visually explain this phenomenon, the LoFTR~\cite{sun2021loftr} feature-matching results are provided in Figure~\ref{fig:matches}.
+It is obvious that local matching between viewpoint-closed synthetic-to-real views takes the lead over viewpoint-cross real-to-real views in terms of matching number and accuracy.

+It is also worth noting that under daytime and nighttime conditions, the localization results of mobile phones using LoFTR are only 46.5\% and 28.2\% for $(25cm, 2^{\circ})$ criterion, respectively.
+This indicates that the problem of cross-view 6-DoF visual localizationhas not been completely solved and requires further research.
+Some typical failure cases are provided in the supplementary material.